Logo

 9.

-Michael Musto was a great personal friend with the videographer, Nelson Sullivan who filmed much of the footage we have today of the "Club Kids", as well as obsessively chronicling Michael Musto's exploits and those of RuPaul and Sylvia Miles.
+Michael Musto was a great personal friend of the videographer Nelson Sullivan, who filmed much of the footage that exists of the "Club Kids", as well as obsessively chronicling Michael Musto's exploits and those of RuPaul and Sylvia Miles.

 10.